Texas family detention centers expected to transform into rapid-processing hubs

 Soon after, Trump took office and sought to detain families and even separated parents from their children in a failed attempt to stem the rising flows of migrants.

-Schriro said the Biden administration faces dual challenges at the border: keeping its international obligations to offer safe refuge to people feeling harm, and making sure Americans are safe from people who would pose a danger crossing into the United States.
+Schriro said the Biden administration faces dual challenges at the border: keeping its international obligations to offer safe refuge to people feeling harm, and making sure Americans are protected from people who would pose a danger crossing into the United States.

-“You’ve got two really critical commitments and this administration is finding a path to honor both of those obligations,” she said.
+“You’ve got two really critical commitments, and this administration is finding a path to honor both of those obligations,” she said.
 “The trick is not sacrificing one for the other.”